10 Thoughts I Had While my Entire Family Was Sick With the Flu

 7. Is it weird if I give everyone breastmilk?

-Let's all join together in a collective amen to celebrate the power of breastmilk.
+Let's all join together in a collective amen to celebrate the power of human milk.
 While my little guy's fluid strike on anything but the breast was super stressful, it was amazing how quickly he rebounded - faster than all of us to be exact.
 He was back at his toddler cave baby ways in about 72 hours.
 So yes, as I saw him regain his health and strength, I did find myself plotting ways to express milk and feed it to EVERYONE; for inquiring minds, I did not.
 One of the most beautiful parts this whole experience was watching my body do exactly what I ( and science) always say the body will - produce and supply a suckling baby/child with premium nourishment regardless of mom's diet (which was slim to none in my case).
 I may have lost my butt and breasts altogether, but he thrived, and it was an incredible thing to experience first hand.

 8. F^@K It, I'm going to the gym.